dmaxtop/Probelm-Solving-by-mumit/README.md

-# Solves-for-MJK
+# Problem-Solving Frenzy
-#This file includes 20 problems solved from code forces.
+#This file includes 20 problems solved from Codeforces.

 #These are all the problems I solved so far.
-Among them, I attached 20 of them specifically from code forces.
+Among them, I attached 20 specifically from Codeforces.

 #Done by Al Mumit Siddiqui

-#My student ID is 22299338
-#From Section 6
-#According to your estimation 20 codes could carry a bonus of 5 marks.
-#Thank you sir for such a challenge, I learned a lot during these hours.
-I made helpful friends and found a new interest, I will forever be grateful to you.
+I learned a lot during these hours.
+I made helpful friends and found a new interest.

 ![hackrank2](https://github.com/dmaxtop/Solves-for-MJK/assets/125289765/f091bbb4-008d-470f-8f28-da1b863478f6)